1992 Hooters 500: Finish

-With the #11 now once again at the point, Kulwicki slowly brought the #7 to his pit stall.
-Car chief and gas man Tony Gibson stood waiting for his boss as he and Peter Jellen, the team’s catch can man, would be the only two team members working on the car.
+As Kulwicki came into the pit, Tony Gibson stood waiting for his boss as he and Peter Jellen, the team's catch can man, would be the only two team members working on the car.
 The rest stood by just in case Kulwicki stalled again as he had earlier.
 After 3.4 seconds, Kulwicki took off and headed back onto the track.
 However, there was an issue with the fuel relay and Gibson was unsure he got enough gas into the tank.